amy941/boba_data_crunch/3_Python/README.md

 ✔️ **Ethan Tran** ranked first with **7 orders**, followed by Olivia Hoang and Ethan Kim.

-✔️ `Brown Sugar MT` and `Avocado Slush` are the **most costly drinks**
+✔️ `Brown Sugar MT` is the **most costly drinks**, second is `Avocado Slush`.

 👉👉👉For more information: Click [HERE](https://github.com/amy941/boba_data_crunch/blob/main/3_Python/20250710_Data_Visualizations_with_Python.ipynb)

 ---

-## 📊 2) Data Visualization: Amy was then asked to plot different data viz to gain visual understanding and insights.
+## 📊 2) Data Visualization: Amy was then asked to plot different data visualizations to gain a visual understanding and key insights.

 ### 📉 Box plot: to show how Sales vary across locations.